If you are looking for “How To Save Money In India” and want to put them to grow.

 There are a whole lot of mutual funds.
 Some are good for short-term investments and some are good for long-term investments.

-Which is why the liquidity ranges from medium to high because in general it will take 1-3 business days for you to get your money back.
+This is why the liquidity ranges from medium to high because in general, it will take 1-3 business days for you to get your money back.

 But if you invest in Liquid Mutual Funds then you will get your money back instantly.